w3point0/node-red-duckdb/README.md

 ![image](https://github.com/w3point0/node-red-duckdb/assets/993459/34ed8cb0-0123-4723-8791-fe5f2cc3118c)

 > Something amazing happened today 3/9/24.
 I copied the below JSON and ChatGPT created a Node Express server.
 And it worked on first try.
 Only thing missing was the error execption handling.
 Which, I think I could with some direction have GPT correct.
 Happy Prompting!!!!

 **See Node code after the json section below.**

+> BTW: It also completed this same code in Python3 and Rust.

 ```
 [